Equation-Free Coarse Control of Distributed Parameter Systems via Local Neural Operators: Preliminaries

 Krylov methods are among the top ten algorithms of the 20th century for a reason: they solve large linear systems $(Ax=b)$ efficiently using only matrix-vector products.
 Starting from $x^{(0)}$ with initial residual $r^{(0)}=b-Ax^{(0)}$, Krylov methods build iteratively an increasing family of subspaces $\mathcal{K}_i$ and a sequence of approximations $x_i$:

 where the \emph{Krylov subspace} is defined as

 In GMRES the approximation $x_i$ is chosen to minimize the residual norm over that affine space:

 Convergence depends on the spectral distribution of $A$; preconditioning and restarting are commonly used in practice.
-For large nonlinear systems $\psi(u)=0$, Newton–Krylov methods solve the linearized system $J^{(k)}\delta=-\psi(u^{(k)})$ with $J^{(k)}=\nabla\psi(u^{(k)})$.
-The Jacobian-vector products needed in this process can be cheaply obtained via finite difference approximation of the directional derivative:
+For large nonlinear systems $\psi(u)=0$, Newton-Krylov methods solve the linearized system $J^{(k)}\delta=-\psi(u^{(k)})$ with $J^{(k)}=\nabla\psi(u^{(k)})$.
+The Jacobian-vector products needed in this process can be cheaply obtained via directional finite difference approximation:

-Around the obtained steady-state, we compute approximate critical eigenvalues and eigenvectors via the Krylov–Arnoldi algorithm.
+Around the obtained steady-state, we compute approximate critical eigenvalues and eigenvectors via the Krylov-Arnoldi algorithm.
 Arnoldi builds an orthonormal basis $Q_m$ of the Krylov subspace $\mathcal{K}_m$.
 The Jacobian projected onto this basis yields an upper Hessenberg matrix $H_m = Q_m^\top J Q_m$.
 The Ritz values (eigenvalues of $H_m$) approximate the critical eigenvalues of the full Jacobian, thus providing stability information~\cite{saad2011numerical}.
 The associated Ritz vectors $Q_m v$ span a low-dimensional subspace $\mathcal{P}$ approximating the dominant eigenspace of the Jacobian, which can be used to analyze and locally linearize the system~\cite{ogata1995discrete}.